MIDS-W205/vagrant-spark-zeppelin/README.md

 The following instructions are based on a step by step guide that is available with the blog post: [Vagrant + Spark + Zeppelin a Toolbox to the Data Analyst](http://arjon.es/2015/08/23/vagrant-spark-zeppelin-a-toolbox-to-the-data-analyst/)

 1. If you have never installed Vagrant before, head on over to the vagrant downloads page and select the installer for your OS.    http://www.vagrantup.com/downloads
+2. Now check the version of Vagrant in your terminal with the command: vagrant version and it should return to you a version that is greater than 1.5
+3.

 ##Acknowledge
 This is an installation of Apache Spark and Apache Zeppelin based on Debian [debian/jessie64](https://atlas.hashicorp.com/debian/boxes/jessie64)